ovrmrw/reactive-store/README.md

 Generate a store instance by `getReactiveStoreAsSingleton` method with `initialState` and some options.

 ```
+import * as logger from 'redux-logger'

 const store = getReactiveStoreAsSingleton(initialState, {
-  output: true, // DEFAULT: false ... whether to output states logs.
   useFreeze: true, // DEFAULT: false ... whether to freeze states which components will get.
+  reduxMiddlewares: [logger()], // In this case, Store uses a Redux Middleware for logger.
 })
 ```

+Due to the `reduxMiddlewares` option, you can use any Redux Middleware.

-Set a value to the states.
+Next, set a value to the states.

 ```
 store.setter(KEY.increment, (p) => ({counter: p.counter + 1}))